 KEEP LARGER PATTERNS TO A MINIMUM: Small or medium patterns on part of an outfit look fine, but keep it to one or two people in your group.
 Patterns should compliment each other, not draw attention away from the main subject of the photo, you!
 Colors don't have to match, but they do need to go together.
 Clothing from the same color palette or based on colors in one outfit tend to create a cohesive look without feeling too "matchy."
 I love fun and vibrant colors; they help the portraits "pop" off the screen or print, but remember, the emphasis of the photos should be on your faces, not your clothing.

-THINK ABOUT SHADES OF BLACK AND WHITE: Since your portraits will include images in black and white, you will want to think about how your outfits would appear in those shades.
+THINK ABOUT SHADES OF BLACK AND WHITE: Since we may decide to create black and white versions of your portraits, you will want to think about how your outfits would appear in those shades.
 This is an especially important rule!
 Remember to keep intensity of colors similar.
 Don't let someone wear a light-colored top when everyone else is wearing dark-colored top.

 EMPTY POCKETS: Take keys, phones, wallets, and change out of pockets.
 I've made this mistake before and had to Photoshop out the pocket bulges.
 I hope to never do that again (grin).

-TAKE OFF GLASSES (IF YOU LIKE): If you wear glasses, you can choose to wear them or go without them in the photo shoot.
-I favor going without--and don't worry, I'll edit out any redness around the nose where the glasses usually sit.
+LEAVE ON GLASSES (OR GO WITHOUT): If you wear glasses, you can choose to wear them or go without them in the photo shoot.
 My least favorite kind of glasses are ones with transition lenses.
 No matter what the lighting situation, transition lenses do not look good.
 If you have an alternate pair of glasses, contacts, or can go without, I would suggest doing so for our photo shoot.

 USE ME AS A RESOURCE!
 When you book me as your Alpharetta, Milton, or Roswell family photographer, you are always welcome to an over-the-phone consult about what to wear to the shoot.
 I often help finalize outfit choices in person too!